swarbler/bestof/camera-gear/cameras.md

 - **cheaper:** R50
 - **upgrade:** C70

-{: .alternative }
-The Canon M50 is similar to the R50 but uses a dead mount
+> The Canon M50 is similar to the R50 but uses a dead mount

 ### Nikon